by Sandy Swegel

 The first warm days of Spring bring out lots of our pollinator friends.
 In a long winter like this, honey supplies are running short and honeybees are eager for fresh food.
 Wild bees and bumblebees who don’t have honey stores are very hungry.
 Ladybugs that woke up a few weeks ago and have been eating aphid eggs in the leaf litter are eager for some sweet nectar or pollen.
 Everybody’s hungry and are flocking to the first flowers to gather nectar and protein.
 They need to build up their own strength and to provide food for Spring babies.

 You can spot some of the first pollinators of the season if you look closely at the first Spring bulbs.
-Plan to plant more of these in your garden if you want to attract more pollinators.
+Plan to plant more flowers for pollinators in your garden if you want to attract more.
 You can lure pollinators to your yard by having the first flowers.
 Then they’ll stay for the rest of the season if you have flowers in bloom all year.

 Some of the easiest spring flowers to grow are: